28 de Novembro Secondary School: Indonesian occupation period

 In 1975, when FRETILIN proclaimed the independence of Timor, the LFM had around 300 students.
 However, it was still the only high school institution in the new country.

 The Indonesian invasion and subsequent occupation was harmful to education in East Timor, primarily because it destroyed all educational establishments (including the Lyceum), and; secondly, because it excluded the Timorese population from access to formal education, making it possible, in 1999, to register the frightening indicator that 90% of the population was illiterate.

 In 1979, the Indonesian Ministry of Education refunds the high school (setting it up in its old building) giving it the name of Public School of Middle Education (Sekolah Pendidikan Guru Negeri; SPGN).
-The institution was reformulated, in the principles of pancasila, so that it trained secondary school students and also technicians in teaching, forming two distinct sections.Guterres, Guilherme Bonifácio.
-Educação e Formação de Adultos (EFA) em Timor-Leste após 10 anos de Independência – Sucessos e Insucessos na Formação Profissional de Jovens e Adultos: Um Estudo de Caso.
-Faculdade de Psicologia e de Ciências da Educação da Universidade do Porto.
-2014.
+The institution was reformulated, in the principles of pancasila, so that it trained secondary school students and also technicians in teaching, forming two distinct sections.

 In 1986, on the verge of the creation of a university in Timor Timur, the technical teaching section of the SPGN merged with several other isolated teaching courses to give rise to the Faculty of Education of UnTim (now UNTL).
 The historic "Dr. Francisco Machado Lyceum building" was donated to the new university.

 Then, the Indonesian government, that same year (1986), transferred to the newly built Complex of Educational Buildings of Becora the section of the secondary education of the SPNG, giving the institution the name of Becora Secondary School (Sekolah Menengah Atas Becora; SMA-B), making her heir to the former Dr. Francisco Machado Lyceum.